RafaelNMeyer/bry_cpp_test/README.md

 # Certificate infos

-This software allows you to print the certificate infos.
+This software allows you to print the informations of a certificate.

 <br/>